junkbin/trash-react-12/README.md

 > No ESLint configuration (e.g .eslintrc) found for fil js
 >  will not be validated.
 Consider runni
 > No ESLint configuration (e.g .eslintrc) found for fil js
 >  will not be validated.
-Consider runni
+Consider runnis